Safeheron/two-party-ecdsa-js/README.md

 ```

 ## Warning
-This protocol does not implement zero-knowledge proofs and should not be used in a production environment.
+<font color=red> This protocol does not implement zero-knowledge proofs and should not be used in a production environment. </font>